On the Up: Music

-The open titles are accompanied by the 1st movement of the Handel concerti grossi Op.6 No.11 in A major – a classical instrumental piece, played by the Guildhall String Ensemble.
+The opening titles are accompanied by the 1st movement of the Handel concerti grossi Op.6 No.11 in A major – a classical instrumental piece, played by the Guildhall String Ensemble.
 However, the closing credits are accompanied by Dennis Waterman's rendition of the series' custom theme tune.
 This continues a pattern from Minder, New Tricks and Stay Lucky, shows in which he also starred and sang the theme tune.

 Reception

 The series performed reasonably well, pulling in decent viewing figures and receiving generally good reaction from the public.